-Milford experiences minimum 200 days of rain; on average 7 meters of rain each year.
-One of the few places where rain is measured in meters.
+Milford experiences a minimum of 200 days of rain, 7 meters of rain on average each year.
+One of the few places where rainfall is measured in meters.
 Usually, it rains 2 days in 3.
 In 2017 the precipitation was even 9 meters, and on the opposite, the summer in 2018 was pretty dry even accompanied by forest fires.
 Nevertheless, rain occurs quite often throughout the year.
 With a high amount of rainfall, the fjord is full of awesome temporary waterfalls, and the existing ones are at its peak.
 It’s spectacular when waterfalls thunder down from the cliffs.

 We wanted to experience the sound on a clear day, and we did.
 We just monitored the weather forecast and booked our tour just two days before.
 We drove 10 hours from Christchurch to Te Anau and another two for the 120 km from Te Anau the next morning before sunrise.

 Milford is the most popular place in New Zealand with more than 500.000 visitors each year.
 If you like to go on a cruise at midday advanced booking is recommended.
-These tours are frequently fully booked.
-The morning and afternoon tours are often less crowded but to be sure of getting a cruise we recommend to book at least one or two days before.
-It’s a long drive but one of the most beautiful ones in the world to get there.
-There are different tours at different times offered.
-The first starts around 8.30 am, but at this time of the day, there is still not enough light for a good picture in the sound.
+These tours are frequently fully booked, that's why you must book these in advance, regardless of the season!
+During peak season, every tour should be pre-booked.
+In shoulder and low season, you may book the early morning and afternoon tours on the spot, as they are less crowded.
+Our favorite cruise is this one: Milford Sound Nature Cruise.
+To make sure you get on a cruise we recommend, book at least one or two days before.
+There are different tours being offered at different times.
+The first starts around 8.30 am, but at this time of the day, there is still not enough light for taking a good picture in the sound.
 It improves a lot an hour later.
+However, you should always arrive early at Milford Sound.
+Why?
+Read on below:

-It’s still chilly in the night but days tend to be warmer and longer.
+It’s still chilly in the night, but days tend to be warmer and longer.
 It’s the shoulder season, less crowded and overrun.
 There are hundreds of waterfalls gush down from rocky cliffs due to the spring rain and the melting snow.
 The countryside is covered with wildflowers.
 In November and December, the rata and the pohutukawa trees are in full bloom.
 These trees are also called Christmas trees.
 Mountains are still snow-capped.
-The Fiordland Crested Penguin can be seen until November latest December raising the cheeks.
+The Fiordland Crested Penguin can be seen until November or December by the latest raising the cheeks.

 December and January have the highest amount of precipitation but these months are also the warmest and busiest.
 The average temp is almost 20°C, and it can increase up to 28°C. In turns of sun and rain, the humidity is quite high.
 The Christmas Trees are in bloom until December.
 A shuttle service from the overflow parking is offered from December to March.